Aron Maberry: Tennessee House of Representatives

 Maberry also co-sponsored the Education Freedom Scholarship Act, supporting school choice and the expansion of education savings accounts for eligible Tennessee families.
 He publicly advocated for the legislation, describing it as “a win for all students” and emphasizing its potential to empower parents and improve educational outcomes across the state.

 In addition to his legislative work, Maberry campaigned on securing critical infrastructure investments for District 68.
 In 2025, the Tennessee Department of Transportation (TDOT) announced $68 million in funding to widen Rossview Road from International Boulevard to Kirkwood Road as part of its statewide 10-year strategic plan—an initiative Maberry publicly championed.

 Maberry also prioritized healthcare expansion in his campaign.
-In July 2025, both TriStar Clarksville and Saint Thomas Clarksville were granted Certificates of Need by the Tennessee Health Facilities Commission, clearing the way for the construction of two new hospitals in Montgomery County—effectively fulfilling a key campaign promise to address the region’s long-standing healthcare access challenges.
+In July 2025, both TriStar Clarksville and Saint Thomas Clarksville were granted Certificates of Need by the Tennessee Health Facilities Commission, clearing the way for the construction of two new hospitals in Montgomery County—effectively fulfilling a key campaign promise to address the region's long-standing healthcare access challenges.

 Recognition

-In December 2022, Clarksville Now selected Maberry as one of its “10 under 40: Ten young leaders who are helping to shape Clarksville’s future,” highlighting him among the top 10 most influential local leaders under age 40 for his contributions to community service, church leadership, and public education governance.
+In December 2022, Clarksville Now selected Maberry as one of its “10 under 40,” which highlighted him among the top 10 most influential local leaders under age 40 for his contributions to community service, church leadership, and public education governance.

 In 2023, Maberry served on the Clarksville-Montgomery County School Board, which was recognized by the Tennessee School Boards Association as the School Board of the Year.
-The award honored the board’s governance effectiveness, student-focused initiatives, and innovative leadership.
+The award honored the board's governance effectiveness, student-focused initiatives, and innovative leadership.

 In April 2025, Maberry was appointed as a Deputy Whip in the Tennessee House Republican Caucus by House Majority Whip Johnny Garrett.
 He was one of six state representatives selected to serve in this leadership role for the 114th General Assembly.

-As Deputy Whip, Maberry assists in counting votes and communicating with Republican caucus members about the supermajority’s position on key legislative issues.
-In announcing the appointment, Garrett praised Maberry’s “passion and dedication to serving the House Republican Caucus and the Volunteer State,” stating confidence in the team’s effectiveness.
+As Deputy Whip, Maberry assists in counting votes and communicating with Republican caucus members about the supermajority's position on key legislative issues.
+In announcing the appointment, Garrett praised Maberry's “passion and dedication to serving the House Republican Caucus and the Volunteer State,” stating confidence in the team's effectiveness.
 Maberry expressed gratitude for the opportunity, saying he looked forward to “working with Republican colleagues to pass legislation that improves the lives of all Tennesseans.”

 In 2025, Maberry was recognized by the Tennessee House Republican Caucus for having the sixth-highest bill passage rate out of all 99 members of the Tennessee House of Representatives, reflecting his legislative effectiveness during his first year in office.